boldflight/BibleConverter/test_EPUB/output/Hosea.md

 taking false oaths and making empty agreements.
 Therefore legal disputes sprout up like poisonous weeds in the furrows of a plowed field.

+### The Calf Idol and Idolaters of Samaria Will Be Exiled

 [5] The inhabitants of Samaria will lament over the calf idol of Beth Aven.
 Its people will mourn over it;
 its idolatrous priests will wail over it,